♡ Ethics and sustainability

 ☆ Looking after your art piece

 Please handle with care!
 All pieces are fragile and require care when moving or cleaning.
-The displays are made of entirely organic materials and therefore some movement within them may occur.
-Please avoid placing these pieces in direct sunlight or any humid/ damp conditions.
-They are best placed in a slightly shady dry corner!
+Archiving: Avoid placing these pieces in direct sunlight or extremely humid/ damp conditions.
 Once under glass and kept safely, the displays require no further preservation.